 \section{Proof of Proposition~\ref{prop-discrete-characteristic}}

 \begin{proof} The uniqueness and existence of a global solution follows from Picard-Lindel\"{o}f theorem \cite{T12}.
 Indeed, it is a corollary of Theorem~\ref{thm-characteristic-1} below.
-Let $X=[0,1]$ and $\mu_X$ be the Lebesgue measure on $X$, and $\{A_i^N\}_{1\le i\le N}$ be the uniform partition of $X$: Let and Plugging the specific expressions above into the generalized coevolutionary Kuramoto model \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}, we have
+Let $X=[0,1]$ and $\{A_i^N\}_{1\le i\le N}$ be the uniform partition of $X$: Let and Plugging the specific expressions above into the generalized {co-evolutionary} Kuramoto model \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}, we have

 i.e., \eqref{coevolution-a}-\eqref{coevolution-b}. \end{proof}